Issue: How to Stop iCloud Calendar Spam?

 Unfortunately, there’s no simple way to block iCloud Calendar Spam.
-However, there’re three ways how you can prevent these notifications from popping up and flooding your calendar.
+However, there are other ways to prevent these notifications from popping up and flooding your calendar.
 You may not be able to stop them entirely, but you can be sure that you will minimize the amount of them.
-As we already mentioned, declining invitations is not an option because you might be attacked with even more invitations.
+As we already mentioned, declining invitations are not an option because you might be attacked with even more messages.

-2. Create a new iCloud calendar and name it “Spam,” “SpamCalendar” or similarly.
+- Create a new iCloud calendar and name it Spam, SpamCalendar or similarly.

 However, this method allows only terminating current invitations.
 Thus, you may need to follow these steps whenever new iCloud Calendar Spam invitations show up.

 Solution 2.
 Redirect spam from Notifications into an email